Cybex

 Cybex is a manufacturer of child safety products (child car seats, strollers, baby carriers).
-The company was founded in 2005 by Martin Pos in Hong Kong as CYBEX Industrial Ltd. It has been owned by the Chinese child safety manufacturer Goodbaby International since 2014.
+The company was founded in 2005 by Martin Pos in Kulmbach, Germany.
+It has been owned by the Chinese child safety manufacturer Goodbaby International since 2014.
 Cybex has locations in Hong Kong, Kulmbach, and Bayreuth and Prague. and sells its products internationally.
 In 2010 the company had over 100 employees and a profit of 37 million Euros.
 In 2019 the number of employees rose to 500.

 Products

 The company manufactures products and systems for transporting babies and children up to the age of 12: